|

 The death penalty is abolished in France on Friday, 18th September, nearly 200 years after beheading by guillotine became the standard method of capital punishment.

-Simon and Garfunkel get together after 11 years for a reunion concert in Central Park, New York on 19th September.
+Simon and Garfunkel reunite after 11 years for a free concert in Central Park, New York on 19th September.
+500,000 attend.

 On 21st September Guatemala breaks off diplomatic relations with the UK in protest at Britain's decision to grant independence to Belize.